Muisca warfare: Battles

-The battles that were fought, were mostly against the Panche to the west, who have been described by the first conquistadors as much more belligerent, to even cannibalistic.
+The battles that were fought, were mostly against the Panche to the west, who have been described by the first conquistadors as belligerent and cannibalistic.
 Pedro Simón interpreted their name, the word panche as meaning "cruel" and "murderer".
 Between the two main parts of the Muisca Confederation; the zipa and the zaque two main battles have been described, the first happening around 1470 in Pasca.
 During battles, the warriors wore the mummies of ancestors on their backs to impress their enemies.
 Battles were fought according to the Muisca calendar, a complex luni-solar calendar the people used to indicate different types of years and months.

 Muisca Confederation

 Two main battles, one between the northern and southern Muisca and one with the southern neighbours, the Sutagao, have been described by the chroniclers, mainly De Piedrahita.
 The first battle was around the year 1470 in Pasca between the zipa of Bacatá Saguamanchica, leading an army of around 30,000 guecha warriors, and the cacique of the Sutagao, resulting in a victory of the first and the inclusion of the southern region into the Muisca Confederation.

 The second battle, some twenty years later, took place around Chocontá in the north of the Bogotá savanna between the zipa and the zaque.
-Here again, Saguamanchica defeated his stronger enemy Michuá of around 60,000 warriors in a three hour fight.
+Here again, Saguamanchica defeated his stronger enemy Michuá of around 60,000 warriors in a three-hour fight.
 Both leaders died because of the bloody battle.